ojarva/python-ledcontroller/README.rst

 Notes
 -----

 - There is automatic 100ms pause between each command.
 Almost every action requires sending more than one command, thus requiring several hundred milliseconds.
+You can change this with keyword argument "pause_between_commands".
+However, decreasing the delay will cause some commands to fail.
 - As the gateway seems to be rather unreliable, all commands are sent multiple times (three by default).
 If you want to change this, use "LedController(ip, repeat_commands=n)" to create new lightcontroller object.
 - If for some reason you need to change gateway port, use keyword port= to change it.
 - Run testsuite with "python setup.py test".
 Tests only run the code without checking whether proper commands were sent.